Obama says still weighing decision on arming Ukraine forces

 "Can we be certain that any lethal aid that we provide Ukraine is used properly, doesn't fall into the wrong hands, does not lead to over-aggressive actions that can't be sustained by the Ukrainians?
 What kinds of reactions does it prompt, not simply from the separatists but from the Russians?
 Those are all issues that have to be considered," he said at the White House.

-Some of his top advisers, including Ashton Carter, his choice for new defense secretary, increasingly favor providing items like anti-tank weapons, small arms and ammunition.
+Some of his top advisers, including Ashton Carter, his choice for new defence secretary, increasingly favour providing items like anti-tank weapons, small arms and ammunition.

 (Additional reporting by Jeff Mason, Julia Edwards, Roberta Rampton, Pavel Polityuk, Richard Balmforth, Noah Barkin, Lidia Kelly, Denis Pinchuk, Robin Emmott, Patricia Zengerle, Susan Heavey and Tim Ahmann; Writing by David Stamp, Philippa Fletcher and Warren Strobel Editing by Sonya Hepinstall and James Dalgleish)